Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 ## Constraints

-Certificates need to be borderless (not specific to a country), maintain user privacy, cheap to create existing technology, should work in semi disconnected scenarios, and not require some government id as these are not required in some countries and children may not have one, limit information storage to avoid discrimination (could be used for positive discrimination or negative in case of an invalid test).
+Certificates need to be borderless (not specific to a country), maintain user privacy, cheap to create using existing technology, should work in semi disconnected scenarios, and not require some government id as these are not required in some countries and children may not have one, limit information storage to avoid discrimination (could be used for positive discrimination or negative in case of an invalid test).

 ## Technology